 The rooms themselves are spacious given the central location of the hotel, with enough room for a king-sized bed, sofa, armchair and a desk.
 Plus, who doesn’t love a four-poster bed!?

 The internet-enabled TV above the bed was another nice addition for cosying up and watching Netflix with a glass of wine before heading to bed.

 Space in the room is well utilised, with both a storage area and a mini-kitchen hidden away behind wardrobe doors on one wall.

-The Resident Soho also offers the option to pre-order groceries which are unpacked in your room before you check in.
-We ordered fresh juice, yoghurt, fruit, pastries, cured meats and cheese so we could recreate the hotel-buffet breakfast experience from our room.
+The Resident Soho also offers the option to pre-order groceries which are unpacked in your room before you check-in.
+We ordered fresh juice, yogurt, fruit, pastries, cured meats and cheese so we could recreate the hotel-buffet breakfast experience from our room.